-- has been created to acquire and hold land for the benefit of developing and preserving long-term affordable housing in the City of Dallas; - must be exempt from federal income taxation under Section 501(a), Internal Revenue Code of 1986, by being certified as an exempt organization under Section 501(c)(3) of that code: - has adopted articles of incorporation, or a similar governing document, stating that it has the purpose to acquire and hold land for the benefit of developing and preserving longterm affordable housing in the City of Dallas, as required by Chapter 373B, as amended; - currently owns or intends to own land for the purpose of leasing the land and selling or leasing the housing units located on the land as provided by Chapter 373B, as amended; - has adopted articles of incorporation, or a similar governing document, stating that on discontinuance of the organization by dissolution or otherwise that the assets related to its CLT activities be transferred to the City of Dallas, the State of Texas, the United States, or an organization that is qualified as a charitable organization under Section 501(c)(3), Internal Revenue Code of 1986 and designated as a CLT by the City of Dallas; and - is not controlled by, nor receives direction from, a for-profit entity or corporation.
+- has been created to acquire and hold land for the benefit of developing and preserving long-term affordable housing in the City of Dallas; - is organized as one of the following: - (1) exempt from federal income taxation under Section 501(a), Internal Revenue Code of 1986, by being listed as an exempt organization under Section 501(c)(3) of that code: - (2) a limited partnership of which a nonprofit corporation described by paragraph (1) controls 100 percent of the general partner interest; or - (3) a limited liability company for which a nonprofit corporation described by Paragraph (1) serves as the only member. - has adopted articles of incorporation, or a similar governing document, stating that it has the purpose to acquire and hold land for the benefit of developing and preserving longterm affordable housing in the City of Dallas, as required by Chapter 373B, as amended; - currently owns or intends to own land for the purpose of leasing the land and selling or leasing the housing units located on the land as provided by Chapter 373B, as amended; - has adopted articles of incorporation, or a similar governing document, stating that on discontinuance of the organization by dissolution or otherwise that the assets related to its CLT activities be transferred to the City of Dallas, the State of Texas, the United States, or an organization that is qualified as a charitable organization under Section 501(c)(3), Internal Revenue Code of 1986 and designated as a CLT by the City of Dallas; and - is not controlled by, nor receives direction from, a for-profit entity or corporation.